Parent Collaboration Group

 The objectives of the PCG include the following:

-- Increase the number of parent liaisons in FY11 to include more fathers.
+- Increase the number of parent liaisons to include more fathers.

 - Develop a structure for CPS-Parent partnerships in policy and practice components that will become a vital element of local regional and state operations.